bquenin/interpreter/README.md

 If you run `interpreter` and no configuration file is found, `interpreter` will create the default configuration file in the current folder and then exit.

-You can now make the required change to the configuration file.
+You can make the required change to the configuration file after that.

 Once you are done, you can run `interpreter` again to start translating an application.